Finance can be divided into three areas:

 - Financial Management is the study of how managers obtain funds, manage working capital, and allocate funds to long-term investments.
 Every firm, no matter how small, needs someone to manage funds.
 A manager also uses financial information to assess the strategies of the firm and to assess whether the firm is achieving its objectives.

 - Financial Markets and Institutions is the study of money markets (short-term debt) and capital markets (long-term debt and equity).
-Attention is given to how financial traders behave in a global market, the role played in the financial market by different financial institutions (commercial banks, credit unions, investment banks), and the effects upon the financial system of national and international policymakers.
+Attention is given to the roles played in the financial market by different financial institutions (commercial banks, insurance, investment banks), and the effects upon the financial system.

 - Investment is the study of how individuals manage portfolios and provide financial planning.